Cape Cod Oceanview Realty | Former Drop-In Center | West End Antiques Condominium (Unit 2).

 Among the earlier commercial tenants, in 1932, was Lucille Hughes.
 She invited both beginning and advanced students of the violin to come study with her.
 The neighbors’ reaction was not noted.
 The building was purchased in 1957 by Josephine F. “Josette” (Silva) Enos, a celebrated beauty salon proprietor, and her husband, Alfred R. Enos, a fisherman and the proprietor of Al’s Fish Market.

-Left: Dulcet (?) tones emerged from the house in 1932, to judge from this ad in The Advocate.
-Right: William L. Fitzpatrick and Russell F. Dwyer ran West End Antiques, then gave that name to the condo when they converted the property in 2005.
+Left: Dulcet (?) tones emerged from the house in 1932, to judge from this ad in the Advocate.
+Right: William L. Fitzpatrick and Russell F. Dwyer ran West End Antiques, then gave that name to the condo in 2005.

 During the 13 years they owned 146 Commercial Street, Mrs. Enos moved her peripatetic salon to this property.
 (It also operated at 135A Commercial Street and 145 Commercial Street.)
 The shop celebrated its 25th anniversary in 1964 with a party to which Mrs. Enos invited her first customers, many of whom were still clients.
 The Enoses were fêted at the Portuguese-American Civic League hall, 120 Commercial Street, on the occasion of their 25th anniversary.
 They received a money tree and a three-tiered cake.
 Their tenants at 146 Commercial Street included the Rorro family.
 Young Scott Rorro would grow up to skipper F/V Sea Hunter.
 (He’s pictured in the article about 129R Commercial Street.)